Algoritmica-ai/deeploans/ETL Pipelines/readme.md

 # Deeploans Data Lakehouse ETL Pipeline

-This repository hosts the ETL pipeline for creating the Deeploans data lakehouse, where raw data from external providers is processed and stored.
+This repository hosts the ETL pipelines for creating the Deeploans data lakehouse, where raw data from external providers is processed and stored.

 The **Lakehouse Architecture** combines the flexibility of a data lake with the structured data management capabilities of a data warehouse.